 When you're buying a house in Maryland, the down payment isn't the only cost that will be coming out of your pocket.
 Buyers are usually responsible for a large portion of the closing costs, and you'll want to do your homework ahead of time to know just how much you might be paying.

-Ideally, you'll work with an experienced real estate agent that can help you set realistic expectations on the total cost of buying a home.
+Ideally, you'll work with an experienced, local real estate agent that can help you set realistic expectations on the total cost of buying a home.

 Are you looking for a top-rated Maryland buyer’s agent?
 Clever can help!
 Fill out our online form and we’ll be in touch to answer any questions you might have and introduce you to one of our local Partner Agents for a no-obligation consultation.